Parliamentary.ai

 Overview

-This bill aims to strengthen the law against hare coursing in England and Wales by increasing penalties, expanding police powers, and creating a new offence of being equipped for hare coursing.
+This bill aims to strengthen laws against hare coursing in England and Wales by increasing penalties, expanding police powers, and creating a new offence of being equipped for hare coursing.
+It amends existing acts to achieve this.

 Description